idptools/goose/README.md

 ``kappa`` - The kappa value of the sequence.
 1 is maximum charge asymmetry, 0 is minimal asymmetry.
 The value must be between 0 and 1.
 The function can have a hard time hitting specific values if there are few charged residues in your sequence, so you might have to adjust this slightly when making a sequence.

 ``sigma`` - is another charge asymmetry paramter based on the FCR and NCPR of the sequence.
-If sigma is specified, no other parameters can be simultaneously specified. ``sigma`` values must be between 0 and 1.
+If sigma is specified, no other properties can be simultaneously specified. ``sigma`` values must be between 0 and 1.

 ``cutoff`` - the cutoff value for disorder.
 A higher cutoff means higher confidence that the sequence is disordered.
 The default value is 0.6.
 If you are having difficulty making your sequence, you might want to try lowering the cutoff value.

 Finally, I added in a 'spell check' function, so if you accidentally spell something wrong like *hydropath* instead of *hydropathy*, it'll still work for ya!

-**Importantly, you do not need to specify all of these sequence parameters simultaneously.** For example, if you specify FCR and hydropathy, GOOSE will return sequences that have varying NCPR values while making sure that the specified hydropathy and FCR values are what you input.
-In this way, you can generate many sequences that have the fixed parameters that you want to stay fixed while other parameters can vary.
-Alternatively, if you need to specify values for all parameters, you can do that too!
+**Importantly, you do not need to specify all of these sequence properties simultaneously.** For example, if you specify FCR and hydropathy, GOOSE will return sequences that have varying NCPR values while making sure that the specified hydropathy and FCR values are what you input.
+In this way, you can generate many sequences that have the fixed properties that you want to stay fixed while other properties can vary.
+Alternatively, if you need to specify values for all properties, you can do that too!

 **Examples**